peng-shawn/mermaid-mcp-server/README.md

 2. Creating an HTML template with the Mermaid code
 3. Loading the Mermaid.js library
 4. Rendering the diagram to SVG
-5. Taking a screenshot of the rendered SVG
+5. Taking a screenshot of the rendered SVG as PNG
-6. Converting the screenshot to a PNG image
-7. Either returning the image directly or saving it to disk
+6. Either returning the image directly or saving it to disk

 ## Build